kenkellner/SOEL/README.md

 oak_lifecycle
 =============

 IBM model of the oak life cycle.
+Work in progress.